menandmice/micetro_docs/guides/admin-manual/updates.rst

 4. Once the download is complete, the update **Status** becomes :guilabel:`Pending`.
 Initiate the update process by selecting :guilabel:`Deploy` on the Row :guilabel:`...` menu.

-**To update an appliance manually**:
+**To manually prepare an appliance update**:

+1. Navigate to the `appliance update index <https://update.menandmice.com/appliance/index.json>`_ and grab the ``filename`` for the update, e.g., "filename": "bdds-9.6.1.zip".
-1. Download the update file (.tgz) from the update server at https://update.menandmice.com/appliance/updates/.
+2. Download the update file (.zip) with that ``filename`` from the `update server <https://update.menandmice.com/appliance/updates/>`_ and upload it to the Central server.
-2. Unzip the file and extract its contents, which include the manifest file, into a folder in one of the following locations:
+3. Unzip the file and extract its contents, which include the manifest file, into a folder in one of the following locations:

    * **Windows**: ``C:\ProgramData\Men and Mice\Central\update\appliance``
    * **Linux**: ``/var/mmsuite/mmcentral/update/appliance``